Nuddel69/Nuddel69/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there!
-I'm Nuddel, an eighteen year old developer from Norway!
+I'm Nuddel, an nineteen year old developer from Norway!

 ## ❤️ Firstly, a little bit about yours truly
 - 🔭 I’m currently working _on [Communications](https://github.com/Nuddel69/Communications)_